onlyquake/xonotic-wiki/Editing.md

 Filenames
 ---------

-Use dashes, not underscores - dashes get converted to spaces in page titles so we have a nice title on every page
+Use dashes in page names, not underscores - dashes get converted to spaces in page titles so we have a nice title on every page

 Interestingly, spaces seem to work fine in filenames for both GitHub and GitLab but I am sure they'd break *something somewhere* so let's stick to dashes.